Creating a reimbursement journey to increase sign-up and meet diversity targets

 Objective

-The strategic decision was made to run an on-platform experiment to offer a £10 reimbursement to participants of the research programme, with the aim of increasing sign-up, particularly from low-income and minority ethnic groups.
-I was the designer in a project team tasked with:
+A strategic decision was made to run an on-platform test to offer a £10 reimbursement to increase sign-up, particularly among low-income and minority ethnic groups.
+I led the end-to-end design of a scalable, cost-effective reimbursement service that aligned with organisational diversity strategy.

 Design and ideation